M-107/python_singles/README.md

 ## Random Stuff

+**ab2data** - Tool for transforming bank statements from AirBank to usable data formats (csv, json, jsonl), as the bank only supplies them as PDFs to regular account holders.

 **clickhash** - Simple CLI tool that hashes and unhashes strings or files.

 **sudoku_solver** - Bruteforce Sudoku solver.
 Initial state can be entered manually.
 The solution progress is visualised, which can be turned off for increased performance.